- Enrollment and Registration Information

 - Graduate Students: You can take a maximum of one course during the Main Presession and no more than seven credits each during Main First Session and Main Second Session.
 However, if you take one course in the Main Presession, you can only take one course in the Main First Session, as the two sessions overlap.

 If you would like to take more than the full load and you are a visiting student, you must get permission from the Hoya Summer Sessions associate dean or assistant dean.
 To request permission, please email firstname.lastname@example.org.

 If you would like to take more than the full load and you are a current Georgetown student, you must have your summer course load approved by your program’s Dean's Office.

 Can I take a science course without taking the lab?
 Can I take only the lab section of a course?

 Yes.
 It is possible to take only a lecture or only a lab in our chemistry and physics courses, but you must obtain permission from the instructor before registering.

 I need to take summer courses but cannot be in Washington, D.C., this summer.
 Can I take summer courses online?

-Georgetown Summer Sessions offers a selection of online courses during the Cross-Session.
+Georgetown Hoya Summer Sessions offers a selection of online courses during the Cross Session and 6-week Session I & II.
 Some of the courses include a few hours of synchronous time where groups of students will have a chance to discuss ideas in real time with the course instructor; however, most of the courses are asynchronous, so you can watch lectures and complete readings on your own schedule.
 Activities may include watching videos, participating in blogs and/or discussion boards, using tools such as Google Docs and YouTube, and taking surveys and quizzes within Canvas.
 All online courses are equivalent in content and rigor to their on-campus counterparts.

 How do I request a transcript?